Preprints on Authorea with the Under Review service

 Is there an embargo policy for preprints?

 Authorea does not embargo research that has been made publicly available as a preprint.
-Wiley does not suggest authors /institutions seek publicity and press coverage at the preprint stage, and instead advises that press releases are distributed at or after the time of publication of the article in a peer-reviewed journal.
+Authorea does not suggest authors /institutions seek publicity and press coverage at the preprint stage, and instead advises that press releases are distributed at or after the time of publication of the article in a peer-reviewed journal.
 Authors should consult the policy of the journal they have submitted to for any additional guidance.

 Help!
 I opted in to the Under Review service, but I don’t see my preprint on Authorea?